hisarciklilar/fun_fact_stats/README.md

 ## Creating a Fork

 Users may fork this repository by navigating to "Fork" and selecting "Create a new fork".
-One cannot fork from their repository.
-Hence, below, a screenshot of how this could be done are provided using a repository created by a different user:
+One cannot fork from their own repository.
+Hence, below, a screenshot of how this could be done is provided using a repository created by a different user:

 ![Creating a fork on GitHub](./media_readme/Create_fork.png)

 ## Creating a Branch

 Users may create a branch from this repository by navigating to "Branches" and clicking on the "New Branch" button.
 In the opening window, they may give an informative name for the new branch created and click on the "Create new branch" button.
-The page will refresh, showing the new branch crated.
+The page will refresh, showing the new branch created.

 ![Creating a branch on GitHub - step 1](./media_readme/Create_branch_1.png)